 If you want to know that a massage will help a pinched nerve, you should read this.
 You must understand that no single size fits all.
 Also, massage might not heal your compressed nerve, but it can help relieve some pain and discomfort.
 You can enjoy massage benefits when your body receives a deep and uniform pressure on the painful region.

-In this situation, massage therapy can offer commendable relief for your bothering symptoms.
+In this situation, massage therapy can offer commendable relief for your bothersome symptoms.
 One of the primary goals of the massage is to help your muscles relax, unwind and stretch.
 So, if your soft tissues are compressing the nerves, a massage can be best to relax the tense muscles and help diminish pain.

 However, you might not experience complete relief from a single massage session, particularly if you have been a victim of this condition for a while.
 Though, a series of regular massages can help your body heal fast.